 Véronique Roy is a litigation practitioner at Langlois lawyers, LLP in Montreal.

-She acts in civil and commercial litigation matters involving civil and professional liability and insurance law, and also advises clients involved in contract disputes.
-She is also frequently called upon to draft appeal factums and legal opinions on complex issues, and works on files at all levels of the civil courts.
+She acts in matters primarily involving civil and professional liability, insurance law and constitutional law.
+She also advises clients involved in contract disputes.
+She is frequently called upon to draft appeal factums and legal opinions on complex issues, and works on files at all levels of the civil courts.

-Following her legal studies, Véronique clerked at the Supreme Court of Canada for the Honourable Louis LeBel in 2007-2008.
+After graduating from law school with Great Distinction, she clerked at the Supreme Court of Canada for Justice Louis LeBel in 2007-2008.

 B.C.L./LL.B.
 (High Distinction), McGill University, 2006

 B.A.
 (Communications), University of Québec in Montréal, 2000

 Areas of Practice

 Victory for a Langlois Client at the Supreme Court of Canada